 All College Costs

-Your college expenses are calculated by using rules established by the U.S. Department of Education.
+Your college expenses are calculated using rules established by the U.S. Department of Education.
 Factors are determined from student surveys, UNLV's Center for Business and Economic Research, and the Las Vegas Chamber of Commerce Composite Cost of Living Index.
 The cost of attendance varies depending on housing status, the program of study, state of residency, and total credit hours of enrollment each semester.

 2023-2024 Cost of Attendance Estimates for Undergraduate Students